MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-region-availability.md

 ### Azure direct routing

 You can bring your own carrier through [Azure direct routing (preview)](/azure/communication-services/concepts/telephony-sms/telephony-concept#azure-direct-routing).
 This feature is supported across all geographic locations using certified Session Border Controller (SBC).
-To know more, see: [Bring your own carrier](voice-channel-bring-your-own-number.md)
+To know more, see [Bring your own carrier](voice-channel-bring-your-own-number.md)

 In the geographic location where the voice channel is generally available, Azure direct routing extends general availability support.